 - Answering three scenario-based short answer questions

 The Intercultural Competency preparation course and test will be conducted in sessions over a period of a month.
-You can enrol yourself in a test session up until one week prior to the start of the month.
+You can enrol yourself into a test session through the myNAATI portal up until one week prior to the start of the session.
 You can complete the course content at your own pace but all test responses must be submitted by 11:59pm AEST on the last day of the month.

 What Will The Test Assess?